 ANSWER: You have asked the right question when you ask about attitude.
 Even though God reveals his will in many specific ways in his Law, he also emphasizes the attitude in the heart.
-Jesus told his disciples, “If you love me, you will obey what I command.”
-(John 14:15) Similarly the writer to the Hebrews told his readers, “Without faith it is impossible to please God” (Hebrews 11:6).
+Jesus told his disciples, “If you love me, keep my commands.”
+(John 14:15) Similarly, the writer to the Hebrews told his readers, “Without faith it is impossible to please God” (Hebrews 11:6).

-St. Paul reveals what the attitude will be in the heart of a Christian as he lives his life, “So whether you eat or drink or whatever you do, do it all for the glory of God.”
-(I Corinthians 10:32) Everything we do in life from the greatest endeavors to the smallest daily activities are to have as their purpose the glory of the God who has created and redeemed us.
-“You are not your own; you were bought with a price.
-Therefore honor God with your body” (I Corinthians 19-20), St. Paul reminds his people.
-Christ lived, died and rose again that you might belong to him for time and eternity.
+Paul reveals what the attitude will be in the heart of a Christian as he lives his life, “So whether you eat or drink or whatever you do, do it all for the glory of God.”
+(1 Corinthians 10:31) Everything we do in life from the greatest endeavors to the smallest daily activities are to have as their purpose the glory of the God who has created and redeemed us.
+“You are not your own; you were bought at a price.
+Therefore honor God with your bodies” (1 Corinthians 6:19-20), Paul reminds his people.
+Christ lived, died, and rose again that you might belong to him for time and eternity.
 Show to whom you belong by the way you live.

 Does this mean that we can do anything we want to as long as we claim that we are attempting to glorify God?
 Certainly not!
-The Psalmist prays, “Teach me, O Lord, to follow your decrees; then I will keep them to the end.
-Give me understanding, and I will keep your law and obey it with all my heart.”
+The Psalmist prays, “Teach me, Lord, the way of your decrees; that I may follow it to the end.
+Give me understanding, so that I may keep your law and obey it with all my heart.”
 (Psalm 119:33-34) We glorify God by doing his will.
 The only way to know that will is to study what God has revealed to us in his Word.
 Our approach to Christian obedience is clear then.
 We seek to glorify and praise our Savior God according to the commands he has revealed in his Word.

 Sometimes, however, God does not speak directly to all situations.
-For instance in different circumstances at the end of life he does not indicate whether we should be striving to preserve our lives or preparing for our deaths.
+For instance, in different circumstances at the end of life, he does not indicate whether we should be striving to preserve our lives or preparing for our deaths.
 Both are part of God’s revealed will, but a Christian is going to have to study both principles and apply them as best he can to the glory of God.
-No matter what specific action a Christian takes at the end of his life or the life of someone for whom he is responsible, his attitude should always be, “If we live, we live to the Lord; and if we die, we die to the Lord.
-So whether we live or die, we belong to the Lord.”
+No matter what specific action a Christian takes at the end of his life or the life of someone for whom he is responsible, his attitude should always be, “If we live, we live for the Lord; and if we die, we die for the Lord.
+So, whether we live or die, we belong to the Lord.”
 (Romans 14:8)